ivanfetch/pod-time-controller/README.md

 ## Usage

-The included Helm chart can be used to install this controller and pull its image from the Docker Hub.
+The included Helm chart can be used to install this controller and pull its image from Docker Hub.

 ```bash
 helm upgrade --install --create-namespace -n pod-time-controller pod-time-controller charts/pod-time-controller